martinius96/ESP32-eduroam/README.md

 # ESP32-Eduroam
-# Sketch is working with June 2018 Arduino ESP32 core only!
-Latest core cannot connect board to wifi!
+# Sketch is tested under core from June 2018.
+Newer versions have problem with connection to Enterprise networks.
 * Eduroam wifi connection with university login identity
 * Working under Eduroam networks under FreeRadius service for 802.1x
 * Eduroam is using: PEAP + MsCHAPv2